Large-Language-Model Enabled Semantic Communication Systems: System Model and Mechanism

-Assuming \( V \) approaches infinity and the number of training iterations tends to infinity, tokenization achieves maximum data compression.
-For a dataset \( D \), this tokenization results in each token in the vocabulary becoming approximately equiprobable.
+Assuming \(V \) approaches infinity and the number of training iterations tends to infinity, tokenization achieves maximum data compression.
+For a dataset \(D \), this tokenization results in each token in the vocabulary becoming approximately equiprobable.
 Consequently, the encoding of transmitted information reaches its shortest form.
-If such tokenization is applied to train a LLM, the model may fail to converge, as the output \( P(S) \) remains constant.
-Therefore, by controlling the size of \( V \), one can regulate the degree of compression through tokenization, thereby managing the redundancy of information carried by transmitted bits.
-This effectively controls the coding rate of source-channel encoding \cite{rust2020good}.
+If such tokenization is applied to train an LLM, the model may fail to converge, as the output \(P(S) \) remains constant.
+Therefore, by controlling the size of \(V \), one can regulate the degree of compression through tokenization, thereby managing the redundancy of information carried by transmitted bits.
+This effectively controls the coding rate of source--channel encoding \citep{rust2020good}.

 Next, tokens are fed into LLMs for unsupervised pre-training.
-The model output can be approximated as:
+The model output can be approximated as

 where $N$ denotes the context length of the LLM.
 As LLMs evolve, $N$ tends to increase.
-Given the contextual dependencies inherent in natural language sequences, the tokens $W=(w_i , w_{i-1}, w_{i-2}, \cdots, w_{max(1, i-N)})$ are not independent.
-Thus, the equation addressing the causal system is:
+Given the contextual dependencies inherent in natural language sequences, the tokens $W=(w_i, w_{i-1}, w_{i-2}, \cdots, w_{max(1, i-N)})$ are not independent.
+Thus, the equation addressing the causal system is {The semantic knowledge base is established through the unsupervised pre-training phase of LLMs by Equation (\ref{eq4}), which learns the joint probability distribution $P(W)$ of token sequences from massive text corpora. }

-The loss function for unsupervised pre-training of LLMs is:
+The loss function for unsupervised pre-training of LLMs is